 - Immediate dependents of students, faculty and staff

-- No pharmacy services are covered by student fees.
+- Student fees do not cover pharmacy services.
 Ibuprofen, antacid, and acetaminophen are available in 24-hour doses at no cost.

 Hours of Service